shndrs/Realmbustion/README.md

 License
 =======
-EZProgressHUD is available under the MIBSL-1.0 license.
+HaveFunWithRealm is available under the MIBSL-1.0 license.
 See the LICENSE file for more info.